Biden donors, friends and former aides expected on first slate of high-profile ambassadors

 Biden “is the only person who can make many of these decisions,” and he has dithered about some of the most politically important postings, that person said.

 Adler, a Florida donor, had angled for the posting in Israel.
 Nides, if he is nominated for the Israel post, would bring both government and private-sector experience.
-He currently is a Morgan Stanley executive.
+He is a Morgan Stanley executive.

-Burns was a career Foreign Service officer who rose to ambassador to NATO and also to Greece, and held top management jobs at the State Department.
-He runs a foreign policy program at Harvard University, and is an author and well-known commentator.
+Burns was a career Foreign Service officer who rose to be ambassador to NATO and also to Greece, and held top management jobs at the State Department.
+He runs a foreign-policy program at Harvard University, and is an author and well-known commentator.
 His profile reflects the Biden administration’s view that China is the nation’s primary foreign policy and national security challenge.

-Rewarding connected friends and donors has sometimes put presidents in awkward positions.

-Trump’s ambassador to Britain, NFL owner Woody Johnson, was accused of misusing his ambassadorial post and making racist and sexist remarks.
-He denied the allegations.

 The United States is unusual among major democracies in naming a president’s friends or supporters as ambassadors.
 Most of the closest U.S. allies, from Canada to Britain to Japan, rely on career diplomats and bureaucrats for even the most high-profile postings.